Schur multipliers in Schatten-von Neumann classes: Applications and discussion

-\textbf{Acknowledgement.} JP wants to express his gratitude for very valuable comments on preliminary versions to Tao Mei, \'Eric Ricard (during a conference at Lorentz Center in 2021) and Fedor Sukochev, which led to an improved presentation.
+\textbf{Acknowledgement.} JP wants to express his gratitude for very valuable comments on preliminary versions to Tao Mei, \'Eric Ricard in several occasions and Fedor Sukochev.
+We are also indebted to the referees for a very careful reading.
 All the authors were supported by the Spanish Grant PID2019-107914GB-I00 \lq\lq Fronteras del An\'alisis Arm\'onico" (MCIN / PI J. Parcet) as well as Severo Ochoa Grant CEX2019-000904-S (ICMAT), funded by MCIN/AEI 10.13039/501100011033.
 Jos\'e Conde-Alonso was also supported by the Madrid Government Program V PRICIT Grant SI1/PJI/2019-00514.
 Eduardo Tablate was supported as well by Spanish Ministry of Universities with a FPU Grant with reference FPU19/00837.

-\enlargethispage{2cm}
+\enlargethispage{2,5cm}

 4pt

 \textbf{Jos\'e M. Conde-Alonso} \textbf{Adri\'an M. Gonz\'alez-P\'erez} \\ Universidad Aut\'onoma de Madrid Universidad Aut\'onoma de Madrid \\ Instituto de Ciencias Matem{\'a}ticas Instituto de Ciencias Matem{\'a}ticas \\ \texttt{jose.conde@uam.es} \texttt{adrian.gonzalez@uam.es}